muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 they wanted a bulwark against them.
-The "Turk" who is unblemished therefore still connected to Asia who could stir up trouble there among other Turkic nations causing trouble for Russia was a God-sent gift for them.
+The "Turk" who is unblemished therefore still connected to Asia who could stir up trouble there among other Turkic nations causing trouble for Russia was a God-sent for Brits.
 In this narrative the nomadic Turk who is foreign to this "new land" could be the perfect frontier infantry, always ready to attack Russia or whoever causes trouble for him (creating animonities which British diplomats could exploit such as in Cyprus) with the added bonus of once in a while they could cause some change all the way Central Asia, Caucuses, even Xinjang.

 - Old neighbors becoming enemies certainly contributed.
 As all good Ponzi schemes go, the narrative allowed a way in for everyone,